Aantrreksh/sql-query/hive_metastore.md

 such as tables or views in an underlaying Relational Database Management System (RDBMS).
 Each instance has its own database named *default* that cannot be changed.
 The Hive metastore can be used either within {{site.data.keyword.sqlquery_short}}, for example by the creation of tables or views.
 Or, it can be used by external Spark or Hive clients that support Apache Thrift.
+{: beta}

 ## HMS usage within {{site.data.keyword.sqlquery_short}}
 {: #internal_usage}

 Hive metastore can be used in {{site.data.keyword.sqlquery_short}} in read and write mode.
 Seamless access is configured without any configuration steps needed.

-The following is an example statement to create a table which could be used within {{site.data.keyword.sqlquery_short}} and the metadata is stored in the HMS.
+The following is an example statement to create a table that can be used within {{site.data.keyword.sqlquery_short}}.
+The metadata is stored in the HMS.

 ```sql
 CREATE TABLE LAX_CARGO